STIXProject/stixproject.github.io/documentation/suggested-practices/index.md

 Relationships via embedded definition are achieved when a relationship from one component (source) to another (sink) is asserted by defining/specifying the sink from within the source.
 If an id is specified for the sink it can be referenced from other components as well.

+**NOTE:** Embedding the definition of a component within another component does not imply a hard parent-child relationship limiting its relevancy to only the embedding component.
+As noted in the suggested practices for [Assigning IDs], for situations where the embedded component is really only relevant/valid/important within the context of the embedding component it is suggested practice to not specify an ID for it.
+This explicitly denotes its local-only relevance and prevents it from participating in relationships to components other than the embedding one.
+For situations where the simplicity, brevity and readability of relationship via embedded definition is desirable but the embedded content may be relevant/valid/important outside the context of only the embedding component, an ID can be specified for it and it can participate in relationships to components other than the embedding one.

 <img src="diagram2.png" alt="Relationship via Reference"/>

 **Example:**